In vivo and in vitro imaging

 In contrast there are anatomical imaging methods, like tomography or sonography/ultrasound.
 The VEVO 2100 Imaging System (FujiFilm VisualSonics Inc.) is a high frequency ultrasound device (Figure 1), generated for the analysis of small animals.

 It can be used for various research fields like cardiology, development, molecular imaging, oncology, neurobiology, urogenital and vascular biology as well as pregnancy research.
-Ultrasound is a standard method in the prenatal care during pregnancy.
+Furthermore, the influence of environmental chemicals can be impressively investigated in vivo.
+Ultrasound is a standard method during pregnancy.
 Fetal developmental disabilities or impairments can be recognized early.
 The VEVO 2100 Imaging System enables us to analyze fetuses and placentas in pregnant mice in vivo (Figure 2, 3).
 Moreover, we can follow–up fetal as well as maternal blood flow parameters throughout pregnancy (Figure 4).
 The technique is important to assess intrauterine growth restriction, a pregnancy complication with short- and long-term health consequences for both mother and fetus.
 The high utility of this method is exemplified by its non-invasiveness and the possibility to analyze the same animal throughout pregnancy, without sacrificing several animals at different gestational days[2,3].

 FujiFilm VisualSonics Inc. website: https://www.visualsonics.com